-- Slightly rotate the outer flange and blade backward to eliminate backlash (looseness) between parts. - Fit the blade shaft screw into the threads in the blade shaft (CC1200).
-Fit the blade shaft nut onto the threads on the blade shaft (CC1300XL). - 11.
+- 9. Slightly rotate the outer flange and blade backward to eliminate backlash (looseness) between parts. - 10.
+Fit the blade shaft screw into the threads in the blade shaft - 11.
 Tighten the nut/screw by hand.
 Slowly lower the blade until it touches the ground.